Please enable JavaScript to view the comments powered by Disqus.

 • A switch is a computer

-Computers that have network interfaces are especially useful, because we can talk to them remotely and get them to do or to say things.
+Computers with network interfaces are especially useful, as we can communicate with them remotely and instruct them to perform or display specific actions.

 I run WriteFreely as a systemd service.
 To run it in standalone mode (binding directly to port 80 & 443), I had to add a certain variable in its unit file (configuration file):